-Do you want to know the deck building codes in Omaha, but you don’t want to read through their entire website or the international building code PDF docs to find out?
-You’re not alone.
+Do you want to know the deck building codes in Omaha, but you don’t want to read through the international building code PDF?
+We get it, no one has time for that.

 Many homeowners around here ask us questions about the deck building codes, what they should be aware of, and if they can somehow work without permits.